bitmovin/bitmovin-player-web-nielsen-mediametrie/README.md

 ## Reporting a bug

-If you come across a bug related to the Player React Native SDK, please raise this through the support ticketing system accessible in your [Bitmovin Dashboard](https://dashboard.bitmovin.com/support/tickets).
+If you come across a bug related to this SDK, please raise this through the support ticketing system accessible in your [Bitmovin Dashboard](https://dashboard.bitmovin.com/support/tickets).

 ## Support and SLA Disclaimer